 Agreement

-This AGREEMENT sets forth the terms and conditions of the Program and is being entered into by, and is binding upon, a Protocol Community which adopts the Agreement and each Whitehat who conducts or attempts an Eligible Funds Rescue (collectively referred to as “Parties”).
+This AGREEMENT and Adopting Addendum(s) made available on the Agreement Fact Page sets forth the terms and conditions of the Program and is being entered into by, and is binding upon, a Protocol Community which adopts the Agreement and each Whitehat who initiates an Eligible Funds Rescue (collectively referred to as “Parties”) effective from the date the Eligible Funds Rescue is initiated by the Whitehat.
 Certain capitalized terms used in this Agreement are defined on Exhibit A.

 BACKGROUND INFORMATION

-A. This Agreement has been prepared by the Security Alliance as part of an open source software implementation for decentralized technologies (i.e., on-chain protocols) within the blockchain/crypto ecosystem to incentivize and give comfort to Whitehats rescuing digital assets from active Exploits of the Protocol (each an “Eligible Funds Rescue” that mitigates an “Urgent Blackhat Exploit”, as defined in Sections 2.3(c) and (e), respectively), and to provide a safe harbor for assets that are the subject of such an exploit.
+A. This Agreement has been prepared by the Security Alliance as part of an open source software implementation for decentralized technologies (i.e., on-chain protocols) within the blockchain/crypto ecosystem to incentivize and give legal clarity to Whitehats initiating an “Eligible Funds Rescue” , and to provide a safe harbor for assets that are the subject of such an exploit.

 B. Each Protocol Community adopting this Agreement seeks to encourage Whitehats to responsibly test, seek to penetrate, and otherwise take advantage of software which is utilized by, incorporated into, or is otherwise complementary to the Protocol, and, pursuant to the Program, potentially receive a Reward for conducting Exploits meeting the criteria set out in this Agreement for an Eligible Funds Rescue.
-Only Whitehats who agree to the terms of this Agreement and conduct an Eligible Funds Rescue will be eligible to participate in the Program and potentially receive a Reward.
+Only Whitehats who comply with the terms of this Agreement and conduct an Eligible Funds Rescue will be eligible to participate in the Program and potentially receive a Reward.

 C. Whitehat seeks to test and exploit the Protocol used by the Protocol Community for the purpose of completing an Eligible Funds Rescue within the bounds set out in this Agreement, and accordingly wishes to enter into this Agreement to participate in the Program and become eligible to potentially receive a Reward pursuant to the parameters set forth herein.
 Whitehat should satisfy themselves that they have sufficient experience to participate in the Program, including because they are an experienced software developer, security professional, software engineer, or an Entity that employs or engages experienced blockchain software engineers or security professionals (e.g., auditors) with expertise in the exploitation of blockchain systems and the mitigation of attendant risks.